lilygoose89/coco/_posts/2019-10-21-why-do-digital-nomads-love-chiang-mai.md

 ## 6\.
 You're Surrounded By Talent

-<div style="width:100%;height:0;padding-bottom:56%;position:relative;"><iframe src="https://giphy.com/embed/lQfiQeN2LM1SFaYdgJ" width="100%" height="100%" style="position:absolute" frameBorder="0" class="giphy-embed" allowFullScreen></iframe></div>
+<div style="width:100%;height:0;padding-bottom:56%;position:relative;"><iframe src="https://giphy.com/embed/lQfiQeN2LM1SFaYdgJ" width="100%" height="100%" style="position:absolute" frameborder="0" class="giphy-embed" allowfullscreen=""></iframe></div>

-Beyond friendships and hobbies, Chiang Mai is also a great place to meet people who can help you to level up and move your projects forward.
+<br>Beyond friendships and hobbies, Chiang Mai is also a great place to meet people who can help you to level up and move your projects forward.
 This is the real magic of Chiang Mai for digital nomads.

 If you want a crash course on how to get into the SEO and affiliate marketing game or how to set up your Amazon FBA empire, there is an incredible wealth of knowledge you can absorb.
 Yes, there's lots of people who will try to sell you on their course or coaching, but there are as many or more people who will share their time and talent with you for free.

 People like being good at stuff, and we've got a lot of people here who are at the top of their game.
 It's like they almost can't help themselves when they see somebody sturggling with something that's so easy for them.
 Why not help?They're already crushing it and they're not threatened that some noob might run off with their secrets.